8 lessons learned from a real emergency disaster

 Lesson #7 – Keep current documentation on you at all times

-In my state, when you move it is YOUR responsibility to notify the Dept. Of Public Safety when you change addresses.
+In my state, when you move it is YOUR responsibility to notify the Dept. Of Public Safety (where you get your Driver’s license) when you change addresses.
 Under state law, if the Dept. Of Public Safety needs to notify you of something, they mail it to the address listed on your driver’s license and consider you served.